tanmay2022/pythonGUI/README.md

 ### How to use?

-* This depends on gnome-terminal.
+* This script depends on gnome-terminal.
 So, make sure you have it installed from the package repository of your linux distribution.

 * You can use a package manager like Miniconda or Anaconda to avoid issues with system python.
 Miniconda is enough for this specific purpose.